Hanoi’s 20 Best Street Eats to Spoil Your Taste Buds

 Banh Gio Ngo Cho Nguyen Cong Tru (Vietnamese rice pyramid dumpling)

-Nestled in a small alley aside Nguyen Cong Tru Market, the long-standing ‘banh gio ngo cho Nguyen Cong Tru’ is a great place for a light brunch.
-‘Banh gio’ here is not too big and greasy.
-It’s usually eaten with lean pork paste and fermented pork roll.
+Situated in a small alley near the Nguyen Cong Tru Market, the long-established 'banh gio ngo cho Nguyen Cong Tru' is an excellent choice for a light brunch.
+Here, 'banh gio' is served in a manageable size and is typically accompanied by lean pork paste and fermented pork roll.

 Banh Gio Ngo Cho Nguyen Cong Tru- Photo: @phieulowcarb